 Another part of our service is to coordinate routine maintenance for the landlord.
 Since we manage so many houses, vendors respond to us right away and invoice us directly.
 We pay them right out of the rent proceeds.
 We also handle turnover work between tenants.
 This might include changing locks, refreshing the paint, installing new flooring, and whatever needs to be done.
 They understand a quick turnaround is needed so we can get a new tenant in place.

 Protecting You from Pet Damage

 We understand that nearly everyone has a pet, so we accept adult dogs and cats.
-We charge a $200 pet fee on behalf of the landlord for each pet.
+There is additional rent of $30 per pet in most cases.
 Any damage caused by pets is paid by the security deposit.
 Your property manager should have the experience to answer every situation from qualifying tenants to maintaining and enforcing the terms of the lease.

 If you have any questions about how investing in professional property management can actually save you money, please contact us at Tri-City Realty Services.